vgvassilev/clad/README.md

 make check-clad
 ```

-> **NOTE**: If you are using clad as a clang plugin after building it from source, use the version of clang from your llvm@12 installation directory(/opt/homebrew/opt/llvm@12/bin/clang).
-Using the systemwide clang binary may not work.
+> **NOTE**: If you are using clad as a clang plugin after building it from source, please make sure that you uses the same compiler version you built clad against.
+Apple distributed clang does not work because Apple has disabled clang plugins.

 ### Developer Environment - Build LLVM, Clang and Clad from source: